HPrivakos/discord-antibots/README.md

 This bot was created to ban bots joining massively Decentraland discord server.
 You can use it on your own server to get rid of all the nasty bots.

-Only the highest role in your server can use the bots, so likely the admin role.
+Only the highest role in your server can use this bot, so likely the admin role.
 I don't know what happen if there is no role beside the default one, so be caution.

 To use it, you need to create a bot in the developer portal and add it to your server: [https://discordjs.guide/preparations/setting-up-a-bot-application.html]()